tc39/proposal-type-annotations/README.md

 }
 ```

 > In the example above, the types do not conform to any particular type system.
 This is to demonstrate that the JavaScript engine is not strictly constraining the type syntax.
-Both the syntactic and sematic correctness of the types are determined by an _external type checker_ (such as TypeScript) analyzing the source code.
+Both the syntactic and semantic correctness of the types are determined by an _external type checker_ (such as TypeScript) analyzing the source code.

 A function can also declare a return type using `:` after the parentheses: